tkarakai-gto/notes/docker_notes.md

 ```

 > *WARNING* `extends` currently only works up to v2.1, NOT YET in v3.x (as of June 2017)

+### Scaling containers with `docker-compose`

+You can start `docker-compose` with multiple instances of the services defined in the `docker-compose.yml` file.

+* `docker-compose up -d --scale redis-sentinel=3` - Starts the services with 3 instances of the `sentinel` service.
+* `docker-compose scale sentinel=3` - scales one of the services on an already running setup.

 ## Swarm Mode